ES-1085/project-ds-2-georgia/analysis/data_tidy.md

-Site Fidelity and Inter-pool Movement of Spotted Salamanders by the Sea
+Data Tidying: Site Fidelity and Inter-pool Movement of Spotted Salamanders by the Sea
 ================
 Georgia Lattig
 02/25/24